peterpech/buchaphra-static123/README.md

 ```

 Open `http://localhost:3000/login` to sign in.
 You can create a new account at `/signup`.
+After signing in you can view your profile at `http://localhost:3000/profile`.
-Visit `http://localhost:3000/marketplace` to browse a demo NFT storefront.
+Visit `http://localhost:3000/marketplace` to browse a demo NFT storefront and
-Check `http://localhost:3000/template` for a simple page template example.
+check `http://localhost:3000/template` for a simple page template example.

 ## Usage